nieldeokar/CleancodeNotes/README.md

 36. Programming is a craft more than it is a science.
 37. To write clean code, you must first write dirty code and *then clean it.*
 38. Leaving the “working” program in whatever state you finally got it to “work” is a professional suicide.
+39. It is not enough for code to work.
+Code that works is often badly broken.
+40. Programmers who satisfy themselves with merely working code are behaving unprofessionally.
+41. Bad schedules can be redone, bad requirements can be redefined.
+Bad team dynamics can be repaired but bad code can not be.
+42. Bad code rots and ferments, becoming an inexorable weight that drags the team down.
+43. As code rots, the modules insinuate themselves into each other, creating lots of hidden and tangled dependencies.
+44. Finding and breaking old dependencies is a long and arduous task.
+On the other hand, keeping code clean is relatively easy.
+45. If you made a mess in a module in the morning, it is easy to clean it up in the afternoon.
+Better yet, if you made a mess five minutes ago, it’s very easy to clean it up right now.
+46. Never let the rot get started and your code would be as clean and simple as it can be.

 [1]: https://www.amazon.com/gp/product/B001GSTOAM